 You’re sick of hanging up the bike all winter and are ready to get outside more during snow season.
 With the increased popularity of fat biking, there really is no reason to give up biking when the snow starts to fly.

 Of course, like any new cycling discipline, it can be tough to know how to get started.
 You might be wondering: what gear do I need?
-How should I dress?
+What do I wear fat biking?
 Where can I find trails to ride?

 We’ll give you answers to all those questions and more in this guide.
 But rest assured: you’ve got a very fun winter ahead.